Phonics

 Parents often search

-• Why does my child know sounds but still not blend?
+• Why can my child say sounds but not read words?

 Best for